 Conciseness | Heavily padded with unnecessary content.
 The 'When to Use This Skill' section lists 7 obvious use cases Claude doesn't need.
 'What This Skill Does' explains the concept rather than instructing.
 'Tips' and 'Related Use Cases' sections add little actionable value.
 Much of this is describing rather than instructing. | 1 / 3 |

 Actionability | No executable code, no git commands, no concrete implementation steps.
 The 'How to Use' section just shows natural language prompts rather than actual commands or scripts.
-There's no code for parsing git logs, no commit categorization logic, no regex patterns, no template structures—just a description of what the skill does and an example output. | 1 / 3 |
+There's no code for parsing commits, no regex patterns for categorization, no concrete logic Claude can execute—just a description of what the skill should do and an example output. | 1 / 3 |

 Progressive Disclosure | The content is organized into clear sections with headers, which provides some structure.
-However, there are no bundle files or references to supporting documents.
-The content that exists is mostly filler rather than substantive material that would benefit from being split across files.
-References to CHANGELOG_STYLE.md are mentioned but not provided or explained. | 2 / 3 |
+However, there are no bundle files or external references, and the content that exists is mostly filler rather than substantive material that would benefit from being split across files. | 2 / 3 |

 Total | 5 / 12 Passed |